 1) Topical imiquimod (cream) 3 times per week for 4 to 16 weeks: Apply to the affected areas overnight (6-10 hours), wash off in the morning.

 2) Topical podophyllotoxin cream or solution may also be considered, particularly in men; use with caution in women of childbearing age.

-3) Highly active antiretroviral therapy (HAART) is associated with the resolution of lesions in human immunodeficiency virus-positive patients (data is limited).
+3) Highly active antiretroviral therapy (HAART) is associated with the resolution of lesions in HIV-positive patients (data is limited).

-1) Laser therapy: Very effective, associated with a low risk of scarring or discoloration.
+1) Laser therapy: Effective, associated with a low risk of scarring or discoloration.

 3) Curettage or needle extraction under local anesthesia may be used in patients with a limited number of lesions.